Capital Boulevard: Route description

 Capital Boulevard ends at the Wake County line just to the north of Purnell Road, with the US 1 designation continuing on into Youngsville, Franklin County.

 History

 Capital Boulevard was originally named Downtown Boulevard as far north as its intersection with Wake Forest Road.
 North of Wake Forest Road, it was known as North Boulevard.

+Traffic and safety issues

+Capital Boulevard (US 1 / US 401) is consistently documented as one of the most hazardous arterial corridors in North Carolina, recording elevated rates of motor vehicle collisions, severe injuries, and pedestrian fatalities.
+Rapid population growth across Wake County and heavy daily commuter volume between downtown Raleigh and northern suburbs have routinely overwhelmed the highway's corridor capacity.

+Vehicular crashes

+Data from the North Carolina Department of Transportation (NCDOT) and local law enforcement show that major interchanges and signalized intersections along Capital Boulevard account for a disproportionate share of Wake County traffic collisions.
+Primary crash factors and structural safety conflicts along the corridor include: